Redherring32/OpenTendo/README.md

 # Open 'Tendo
 An Open-Source HardWare (OSHW) recreation of the original 1985 Front-Loading NES motherboard.

+# Repository Structure:

+Board Files: Contains all files necessary to open the project in KiCad, as well as the schematic Component Footprints: Contains a library of all the custom footprints used on the board Schematic Symbols: Contains all the custom schematic symbols made for this project Gerbers.zip: Contains all the files necessary to get boards manufactured, upload the complete zip to the board house of your choice

+# Recommended PCB specs:

+2 layers
+119mmx196mm
+1.6mm thickness
+HASL surface finish
+And any color you want!

 ![Board Front Render](https://i.imgur.com/fP8ixAj.jpg)

 The design is as true to the original board as possible, with subtle changes where needed to compensate for outdated/unsourcable parts,